uralys/cherry/readme.md

 ## Introduction to Cherry

-You may use Cherry as a base, or to pick components from, in order to start your own game.
+You may extend Cherry framework, or just pick few components, in order to start your own game.
-Cherry provides the following facilities and libraries:

 #### Using Cherry
-- clone Cherry next to your project, and symlink it to your project root `ln -s ../Cherry Cherry`
+- clone Cherry next to your project, and symlink it to your project root `ln -s ../cherry cherry`
 - add your env folder with your en settings
 - add a `main.lua` with just `require 'src.app'`
 - add a `src/app.lua` and require `Cherry` inside